XMPP Message Destination

 for the room.
 It is required that this option contains at least one valid JID.

-option disables TLS and attempts to connect via a plain-text socket, if set to true
+The no-tls option disables TLS and attempts to connect via a plain-text socket, if set to true.

 Noted that most XMPP servers will not allow clients to authenticate if encryption is completely